Delaware Attorney General: Description of the office

-The attorney general elected to a four-year term in the "off-year" state election, two years before/after the election of the governor.
-Along with the state treasurer, state auditor, and state insurance commissioner, the office is intended to serve as a restraint to the governor's exclusive executive authority.
-The office existed in various forms prior to the ratification of the Delaware Constitution of 1776, which continued the existing colonial tradition of granting the governor the power to appoint the attorney general for a five-year tenure.
+The attorney general is elected to a four-year term in the "off-year" state election along with the state treasurer and state auditor, two years before/after the election of the governor.
+The attorney general, the state treasurer, state auditor, and state insurance commissioner offices are intended to serve as restraints to the governor's exclusive executive authority.
+The attorney general office existed in various forms prior to the ratification of the Delaware Constitution of 1776, which continued the existing colonial tradition of granting the governor the power to appoint the attorney general for a five-year tenure.
 With the ratification of the Delaware Constitution of 1897, the post was converted to its present four-year elected form, also establishing the attorney general as third in line of succession to the office of governor, after the lieutenant governor and secretary of state.

 Officeholders

 Gunning Bedford Jr. was the first holder of the office after American independence.
-The office was held from 2007-2015 by Beau Biden, who was elected in 2006 and took office on January 2, 2007.
-He was a Democrat and the eldest son of the current U.S. President and the longest serving U.S. Senator from Delaware Joe Biden.
-The current interim is Dennis Greenhouse.
+The office was held from 2007 to 2015 by Beau Biden, who was elected in 2006 and took office on January 2, 2007.
+He was a Democrat and the eldest son of 46th U.S. President and longest-serving U.S. Senator from Delaware Joe Biden.